ArcanaFramework/frametree/docs/source/frame_sets.rst

 ..
 TODO: another 3D frameset plot

 These axes are defined in Frametree by :class:`.Axes` enums.
-For clinical research/trials the :class:`.medimage.Clinical` axes is defined as such
+For clinical research/trials the :class:`.medimage.MedImage` axes is defined as such

 **Bases**